ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/W07/W07-HW.doc.md

 4. “Memoization” can be thought of as “caching” all the recursive calls that have already happened.
 What might be a reason why I wouldn’t want to do that?

+Space complexity.
+Storing everything in memory when for something like binary tree traversal, that isn’t going to be worth it.
+This also relates to If the sub-problems aren’t repetitive enough.
+If we aren’t solving the same subproblems again and again, memoization likely isn’t worth it.

 5. Oftentimes, the answer `f(n)` may only require the result from `f(n-1)`​ and `f(n-2)`.
 What kind of space/memory optimization can we do if this is the case?
 If it helps, you can give an example of a specific problem.

+If the current state of f(n) only depends on a constant number of previous states, like f(n-1) and f(n-2), we don't need to store all the previous states.
+We can just keep the last two states and update them as we go, reducing the space complexity to O(1).

 6. What if we had a `f(r, c)` that relied only on ​`f(r-1, c)` for some arbitrary `c`?
 What kind of space/memory optimization can we do if this is the case?
 If it helps, you can give an example of a specific problem.

+Cache the last f(r - 1, c) computed value.
+So O(1) space.

 7. Fibonacci is one example of a 1-dimensional recurrence relation optimized with dynamic programming.
 Identify and share 3 other classes of dynamic programming problems that seem similar and describe what makes them feel similar.

+Climing Stairs: need to keep track of n-1 and n-2 variables or the current stair
+Sequences:  Like the longest increasing subsequence problem asks for the longest subsequence of a given sequence.
+We only need to keep track of the current position in the sequence
+Some grid problems work where you only need to keep track of the current/previous row and/or column

 8. Is this statement true or false?
 "Dynamic programming only helps problems that have a brute-force recursive solution."

+Not true.
+Dynamic programming can help optimize any problem that can be broken down into overlapping subproblems, whether or not a brute-force recursive solution exists.
+However, in practice, these tend to be problems that can also be solved using recursion.

 ### **Dynamic Programming and Recurrence Examples**